Existence results for the higher-order $Q$-curvature equation: Abstract

 \section{Abstract}

-We obtain existence results for the $Q$-curvature equation of arbitrary order $2k$ on a closed Riemannian manifold of dimension $n\ge 2k+1$, where $k\ge1$ is an integer.
-We obtain these results under the assumptions that the operator is coercive and its Green's function is positive, which are satisfied for instance when the manifold is Einstein.
-In the case where $2k+1\le n\le2k+3$ or $\(M,g\)$ is locally conformally flat, we assume moreover that the operator has positive mass.
-In the case where $n\ge2k+4$ and $\(M,g\)$ is not locally conformally flat, the results essentially reduce to the determination of the sign of a complicated constant depending only on $n$ and $k$.
+We obtain existence results for the $Q$-curvature equation of order $2k$ on a closed Riemannian manifold of dimension $n\ge 2k+1$, where $k\ge1$ is an integer.
+We obtain these results under the assumptions that the Yamabe invariant of order $2k$ is positive and the Green's function of the corresponding operator is positive, which are satisfied in particular when the manifold is Einstein with positive scalar curvature.
+In the case where $2k+1\le n\le2k+3$ or the manifold is locally conformally flat, we assume moreover that the operator has positive mass.
+In the case where $n\ge2k+4$ and the manifold is not locally conformally flat, the results essentially reduce to the determination of the sign of a complicated constant depending only on $n$ and $k$.